 - Ask for questions

-Onboarding is part of the hiring process and should continue throughout the employee's time at your company, so you know when to upskill them.
+New hire onboarding is part of the hiring process and should continue throughout the employee's time at your company, so you know when to upskill them.

-When using onboarding as part of the hiring process, modern hiring software, like Fountain, ensures that this crucial hiring process step isn’t an afterthought.
+When using onboarding programs as part of the hiring process, modern hiring software, like Fountain, ensures that this crucial hiring process step isn’t an afterthought.
 In fact, Fountain enables you to hire a workforce quickly and easily with mobile-first software.
 Therefore, your candidate sourcing, screening and onboarding can take place on one easy and seamless platform.
 With Fountain, you can send your new hires documentation such as handbooks and contracts through our secure portal, ensuring they have what they need to prepare, even before they start working.

 Fountain also integrates with mobile learning platforms, like NorthPass.
 Therefore, your new hires can take advantage of online learning enabled by mobile technology.
-This means that new hires will be able to take part in training from their mobile devices that have been integrated with the company’s hiring software.
+This means that new hires will be able to take part in onboarding training from their mobile devices that have been integrated with the company’s hiring software.

 To find out how Fountain can help you implement your strategic onboarding plan in 2019, sign up for a free 14-day trial (no credit card required).